civilKaos82/the-rational-numbers-challenge/README.md

 *Figure 3*.
 Calling operator methods with the same name on different types of object.

-##Releases
+## Releases

-###Release 0 : Write down the rules of rational arithmetic
+### Release 0: Write Down the Rules of Rational Arithmetic

-Read the Wikipedia page on the [arithmetic of the Rationals](http://en.wikipedia.org/wiki/Rational_number#Arithmetic).
+We're going to develop a `RationalNumber` class with behaviors like addition (`+`), subtraction (`-`), etc.  A couple behaviors have been written and tested for us (e.g., calculating a reciprocal.).
+Empty method definitions have been written for the methods we need to develop.

 We're going to implement the following operations:

 1. Addition
 2. Subtraction